-The Puente Library can provide access to historical management and decision science materials through its membership in the Maryland Independent College and University Association (MICUA) and the American Society of Aviation Education (ASEE).
-Reciprocal loan agreements with fellow members of these organizations provide the library access to numerous research facilities that house and maintain archives of management and decision science documents.
+The Puente Library can provide access to historical management and decision science materials through its membership in the Maryland Independent College and University Association (MICUA) A loan agreements with fellow members of these organizations provide the library access to numerous research facilities that house and maintain archives of management and decision science documents.
 The proximity of the University of Maryland, College Park, and other local area research and academic libraries provide the Puente Library with quick access to these materials as well.